AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * Per breakpoint settings:

-  after setting a breakpoint (the default Scope/Action values will be task/task), select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
+  After setting a breakpoint (the default Scope/Action values will be task/task), select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
 To change these settings on a given breakpoint, select it from the breakpoints list, select the desired values of